lemonmeringuepi/lemonmeringuepi.github.io/_projects/2020-09-24-okc-analysis.md

 ---
 title: 'OKCupid Part One: The Analysis'
 date: 2020-09-24 00:00:00
 description: Analyzing 2012 OKCupid data.
+The data is split by sexual orientation to get a better view of the health, income, and professional disparities faced by queer individuals.
 featured_image: '/images/projects/2020-09-24-okcupid-part-one/pride.jpg'
 ---